“This is the best training you will do in your working life, do it!” Strategic Planner, Open Space Environmental Management

 Facilitation and conflict resolution skills

-Some of the biggest challenges we face as a society involve complex, seemingly intractable social issues such as inter-generational poverty, environmental management, long-term unemployment, problem drug use, crime and community safety, declining health, homelessness, climate change, etc. To tackle these effectively we need to collaborate across sectors and engage people to participate in co-design.
+Some of the biggest challenges we face as a society involve complex, seemingly intractable social issues such as inter-generational poverty, environmental management, long-term unemployment, problem drug use, crime and community safety, declining health, homelessness, developmental vulnerability, climate change, etc. To tackle these effectively we need to collaborate across sectors and engage people to participate in co-design.
 This inevitably means building, nurturing and managing multi-stakeholder partnerships.

 There is a growing recognition that to do this effectively we also need to engage communities in the co-design and development of solutions.
 To do this well, you need frameworks, skills and tools.
 Often conflicts arise during the community engagement process; how to manage those conflicts, work with divergent stakeholder groups and build towards positive outcomes is a critical tool in the toolkit of anyone working in and with communities or co-designing new solutions.